geoff-project/coi-utils/docs/guide/lsa_utils.rst

         description="Usage example of cernml.lsa_utils",
     )

-The slightly more complex one is to create an `~cernml.lsa_utils.Incorporator` and call the respective methods on it.
+The slightly more complex one is to create an `Incorporator` and call the respective methods on it.
 This class avoids conversion from Python strings to LSA objects on every function call.
 Thus, if you are going to make multiple calls using the same parameter and context, this is going to be slightly more efficient.

 .. code-block:: python